centrahq/api-documentation/pages/06.plugins/16.backinstock/docs.md

 Customers can subscribe to products using both [Shop API](https://docs.centra.com/swagger-ui/?api=ShopAPI&urls.primaryName=ShopAPI#/6.%20customer%20handling/post_customers__email__back_in_stock_subscription) and [CheckoutAPI](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/6.%20customer%20handling/post_back_in_stock_subscription) store fronts.
 This information is then forwarded to the provider used.

-Requiered information
+Required information
-* E-mail: which e-mail to notify, when using CheckoutAPI with a logged in customer e-mail is not required input, logged in cust7omers e-mail will be used.
+* E-mail: which e-mail to notify. when CheckoutAPI is used, this can be left out if customer has logged in.
 * Item: the item to be notified about.
 * ShipTo: country and if available state. since  we allow for different warehouses to serve different parts of the world we need to know whre the customer is so we only notify when item is available in this region.

 Optional:
-* Language: the language the customer wished to be communcated to in. is checkoutAPI is used language can be taken from session, for ShopAPI it should be provided.
+* Language: the language to use. using CheckoutAPI language will be taken from session if not provided.

 ### Getting notified